hughstimson/playlistScraper/readme.txt

 Currently only works with the very specific HTML layout of the DJ Hugonaut podcast, and the particular HTML layout of the WCBN auto-generated playlist pages.
 So it's not very useful if that's not what you're trying to scan.

+Perhaps this might be useful as a template if you're trying to do something similar.